NightKhaos/accustom/README.md

 The most useful of these options is `expectedProperties`.
 With it is possible to quickly define mandatory properties for your resource and fail if they are not included.

 ### `@accustom.sdecorator()`
 This decorator is just a combination of `@accustom.decorator()` and `@accustom.rdecorator()`.
 This allows you have a single, stand alone resource handler that has some defined properties and can automatically handle delete.
-The options available to it is the combination of both of the options available to the other two Decorators.
+The options available to it is the combination of both of the options available to the other two Decorators, with the exception of `redactProperties` which takes an accustom.StandaloneRedactionConfig object instead of a accustom.RedactionConfig object.
+For more information on `redactProperties` see "Redacting Confidential Information From Logs".

-The only important note about combining these two decorators is that `hideResourceDeleteFailure` becomes redundant if `decoratorHandleDelete` is set to `True`.
+The other important note about combining these two decorators is that `hideResourceDeleteFailure` becomes redundant if `decoratorHandleDelete` is set to `True`.

 ## Response Function and Object
 The `cfnresponse()` function and the `ResponseObject` are convenience function for interacting with CloudFormation.